NightMirror21/WhitelistByTime/README.md

 - Working at 1.12.2 - 1.19.2
 - Full customization
 - API
+- Placeholders (Can be turned off)
-- Memorizing players by nickname case-sensitive
+- Memorizing players by nickname case-sensitive or not (Customized)
-- Storing data in SQLite or MySQL
+- Storing data in any database type
 - Executing the /whitelist command both in the console and in the game
 - Convenience of specifying the time and checking how much is left